-“What the hell do you mean, ‘she’s gone?’ ” Eun’s image was projected onto the Bite Mobile’s heads-up display.
-She was swiveling back and forth, firing her dual-gripped concept cannon.
-Its craggy muzzle was blasting out long-ass chains of otherworldly equations.
+“What the hell do you mean, ‘she’s gone?’ ” Eun’s image was projected onto his heads-up display.
+She was swiveling back and forth in the lower compartment, blasting away with her dual-gripped concept cannon.

-“I mean she blinked out of existence, Eun!”
+“I mean she blinked out of existence!”
 Peter shouted.
-He reached down, flicked on a g-force nullifier, and threw the Bite Mobile into a downward barrel roll.
+He flicked on a g-force nullifier, throwing the Bite Mobile into a stomach-dropping barrel roll.

 “I’m coming up.”
-Through their video link, he saw her lifting off her battle-helmet (it disappeared in a pixelated fade).
-Her seatbelt telescoped back into its sheath.
+Through their video link, he saw her lifting off her battle-helmet, which disappeared in a pixelated fade.
+Her seatbelt retracted back into its sheath.

-“Eun, you need to stay there!
+“No, stay down there!
 ANOS’s attack saucers are—”

-On the center holopad, Bitefighter blinked into existence and jumped up and down, waving both arms above his head.
+On the central holopad, Bitefighter’s likeness jumped up and down, waving both arms above his head.